 connectionsperhost = 8

-# To add a second Nextcloud instance, uncomment the 'nextcloud-2' in the 'backends' list
+# To add a second backend, add it to the 'backends' list and create a new section

 # url = https://another-cloud.com